RUSA Achievement Awards

 Zora Neale Hurston Award

-This annual award, founded in 2008, is given to an individual ALA member who has demonstrated leadership in promoting African American literature.
+This annual award, founded in 2008, provides $1,250 for funds to travel to the ALA Annual Conference, tickets to the United for Libraries' Gala Author Tea and two sets of Zora Neale Hurston books published by Harper Perennial, to an individual ALA member who has demonstrated leadership in promoting African American literature.

 ABC-CLIO Online History Award